MSc/Postgraduate Diploma/Postgraduate Certificate

 Learning and Teaching

-The Global Political Economy course is delivered through a variety of teaching and learning activities, including lectures, tutor-led and student-led group discussions, seminars, projects, case studies, simulation games, and field trips to conferences.
-Teaching is based on research literature, professional experience and significant use of debate and discussion.
+You will learn through a variety of activities, which include lectures, tutor-led and student-led group discussions, seminars, projects, case studies, and field trips to conferences.

-The course takes one year to complete full time, starting in mid-September.
-Taught modules are delivered over two semesters (between September and April), with the dissertation forming the main element in the summer term.
-If necessary, additional time can be allowed for completing the dissertation.
+Taught modules are delivered over the first two semesters with the dissertation forming the main element in the final term.
+If necessary, additional time will be given to complete the dissertation.

 Careers / Further study

-Successful students may also want to continue in their studies to PhD level, in fields such as economics, development economics, politics, the political economy, development studies, and international studies.
+You can also choose to continue your studies to PhD level in fields such as economics, development economics, politics, the political economy, development studies, and international studies.

 Full time course